georgedashen/ANGSD_final/R/README.md

 meta_featureCounts.R: visualization of assignments of mapped reads to features, distribution of mapped features which could be used for further analysis

 time_course_PCA.R: implement PCA on each cell lines and found different patterns

+Mono_Adapt.R: evaluate monotonicity and adative scores for sensiive and resistant cells

+network.R: retrieve PPI and build network using correlation test, degree of nodes